DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 You can search by location, teaching subject and age group.
 You can also search for courses which pay a salary, and courses where student or skilled worker visa sponsorship is available.

-If you need a visa to train to teach in England, you must have a confirmed offer of a training place on a course offering student or skilled worker visa sponsorship before you apply for your visa.

-Due to rules about immigration, not all providers can accept international applicants – contact them before you apply to check.

 #### Ways to train

 You can train in a school or in a university setting, and study full-time (over a year) or part-time (over 2 or more years).
 [Get a dedicated adviser](https://adviser-getintoteaching.education.gov.uk/) about the different types of courses available, or explore [how to train to be a teacher in England](/train-to-be-a-teacher).

 You may also wish to read [detailed guidance about fee-paying and salaried courses and qualified teacher status](https://www.gov.uk/government/publications/train-to-teach-in-england-non-uk-applicants/train-to-teach-in-england-if-youre-a-non-uk-citizen#train).

+#### Choosing a subject to teach and making your application

+The subject you apply to teach must usually be the same, or closely related to, the subject you studied at university.

+#### Apply for your training place, then apply for your visa

+If you need a visa to train to teach in England, you must have a confirmed offer of a training place on a course offering student or skilled worker visa sponsorship before you apply for your visa.

+Due to rules about immigration, not all providers can accept international applicants – contact them before you apply to check.

 <div class="inset">
   <h4>Already living in the UK?</h4>